GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 <details>
 <summary>Click to reveal commands</summary>

-1. (Only if not running in Cloud Shell) Set up your Google credentials for git:
+1. (Only if not running in Cloud Shell) Set up your Google credentials for git in powershell:

 ```powershell
 git config --global "credential.https://source.developers.google.com.helper" gcloud.cmd